Alex Killorn: Anaheim Ducks (2023–present)

 On July 1, 2023, after 11 seasons with the Lightning, Killorn signed a four-year contract with the Anaheim Ducks.
 After missing the first ten games of the 2023–24 season due to a broken finger in a preseason game against the San Jose Sharks, Killorn made his season and Ducks debut on November 5, in a 4–2 Ducks win over the Vegas Golden Knights.
 Killorn scored his first goal for Anaheim in a 5–2 loss to the Los Angeles Kings on November 24.
 On December 2, Killorn recorded his 200th NHL goal on goaltender Ivan Prosvetov in a 4–3 win over the Colorado Avalanche.
 Killorn ended the 2023–24 season playing in 63 games with 18 goals, 18 assists and 36 points recorded.

 International play

-On April 19, 2017, Killorn was named to Canada senior team for the 2017 World Championship.
-On May 21, he earned a silver medal with Canada's team when they lost to Sweden senior team 2–1 in the final.
+On April 19, 2017, Killorn was named to the Canada senior team for the 2017 World Championship.
+On May 21, he earned a silver medal with Canada's team when they lost to the Sweden senior team 2–1 in the final.